Datura innoxia

 According to Peter T. Furst, “Datura, toloache from the Nahuatl toloatzin, in Mexico and also in Indian California, was, and in many places still is, the ritual intoxicant of choice among native peoples of the Southwest and northwestern Mexico, including the Tepehuan.”
 Also called Mexican Thorn Apple, this plant was used by the Aztecs (Mexica) to reduce fever, by the Tarahumara (Rarámuri) to fortify fermented drinks and by the Yaqui (Yoeme) to produce a visionary state.

-This sacred plant is associated with numerous indigenous myths.
+This sacred plant is associated with numerous Indigenous myths.
 For example, the authors of Plants of the Gods, Schultes and Hofmann, recount the Zuñi Indian story about the divine origin of Datura in which a brother and sister who knew too much about ghosts and the hidden things of the world and, consequently, offended the Divine Ones, who banished them forever.

 The Datura flowers appeared where the two descended into the earth.